James O'Brien (filmmaker): Western Religion

-O’Brien's most recent work is the independent Western film Western Religion.
+O’Brien's most notable directing work is the independent Western film Western Religion.
 It features Claude Duhamel, Peter Shinkoda and Miles Szanto, among others.

 The 'making of' story of the production was first picked up by Variety in 2013 as the filmmakers looked to overcome the government shutdown of all national parks just weeks before their scheduled shoot at Paramount Ranch.
 To remedy the situation, O'Brien and his producing partner Louie Sabatasso of 3rd Partner Productions enlisted Peter Sherayko, who had worked on Tombstone.
 Together, they built a Western tent city in the mountains of Agua Dulce, California.
 Sherayko, who played Texas Jack Vermillion in Tombstone, is also featured in the film as Southern Bill.
 Sabatasso plays a lead as the eccentric, deadly dandy Salt Peter.

+Recent Work

+O'Brien was tapped to do additional writing on the Lionsgate film The Night They Came Home, a western thriller about the infamous Rufus Buck Gang.
+It was written by Night of the Living Dead screenwriter John A. Russo, based on his book of the same name.
+It stars Brian Austin Greene, Danny Trejo, and Robert Carradine and was released theatrically nationwide in 2024.

+in 2024, O'Brien did the screenplay adaptation for the controversial novel The Lost Diary of Anne Frank, by the Texas pastor and congressional candidate Dr. Johnny Teague.

+In the late summer of 2025, he joined the production of Death of a Brewer, a period drama set in Iowa City in 1884, about the riots surrounding the prohibition efforts.
+He plays Anton Stein, the killer whose violence instigated the counter reaction of the Temperance movement.
+It stars Crispin Glover, Mena Suvari, Jefferson White, and Tyler Posey.